 When I served in the Army, I went to Desert Storm in 1991.
 The number of T-55As I saw with their turrets blown off along with the remains of their owners’ spread all over the battlefield was less than inspiring.
 Even the AM2 upgrades amounted to nothing more than lipstick on a pig against modern MBTs.

-Where to buy one?
+Where do you go to buy a tank?

 Yeah, like a lot of people, I knew him.
 The guy was a bazillionaire but wasn’t at all stuck up about it.
 I could call him, and he would talk with me for an hour about tank stuff.